 The Clinical Pathways team of the RADAR-CNS project has surveyed 1,009 clinicians as to identify requirements of clinical stakeholders for integrating remote measurement technologies (RMT) into care pathways for depression, epilepsy, and multiple sclerosis (MS).

-The survey investigates healthcare professional views and experiences of using RMT and mHealth in practice.
+The survey investigates healthcare professional views and experiences of using RMT, like portable ultrasounds from Butterfly Network amongst others, and mHealth in practice.

 The survey, launched in July 2019, was completed by 979 clinicians in the UK, with an additional 30 respondents from countries including Belgium, Ireland, Switzerland, Italy, Germany and Portugal.